 - Auction of Evil: Cordelia is kidnapped and her "Seer's Eyes" are put up for bid, along with various other stolen organs with special powers.
 And when it appears she is about to be sold for much too low a price (from Cordelia's viewpoint) she takes over from the auctioneer to drive the price higher, and to buy time for the Big Damn Heroes to show up and rescue her.

-- Bait and Switch: The badass determinator pursuing Barney turns out to be Wes.
-Then Barney turns out to be the evil villain.
+- Bait-and-Switch: The Determinator pursuing Barney turns out to be Wesley.
+Then Barney turns out to be the villain.

 - Bound and Gagged: Cordelia; the gag has less to do with restraint than making her shut up.